norakytt/pypsa-earth-bo/README.md

 ## 5) Prepare Before Scenario Runs

-Build initial network by following the PyPSA-Earth documentation.

-By cloning this repository, the custom files are available - but you need to replace the files as described in the table above.
+By cloning this repository, the custom files above are available.

 Changes to the config.yaml-file and the model compared to PyPSA-Earth v.0.3.0 should remain as in this repository.